Knocks83/PostBot/README.md

 For more informations about the variables read the comments inside the `settings.php` file

 ### Set Webhook
 The webhook is the URL where Telegram sends every update.
-You just have to start setWebhook once you've set settings.php, it'll do it for you.
+You just have to start setWebhook once you've set `settings.php`, it'll do it for you.

 ## Usage:
 When an **authorized user** will send a photo to the bot it will find the sauce and forward the photo with the sauce to the chatID you set in the settings.